Give these healthy sugar alternatives a try to sweeten your food without the negative health effects.

 This study showed that taking the stevia compound stevioside can lower blood pressure.
 During the two-year study, Chinese patients took the compound and saw a significant drop in their blood pressure.

 It does, and it’s monk fruit, which comes from a vine known as Siraitia grosvenorii.
-The super-fruit is full of healthy antioxidants and vitamins.
-You can use the sweetener in a variety of foods and drinks such as coffee, yogurt and fruit.
+The super fruit is full of healthy antioxidants and vitamins.
+You can use the sweetener in a variety of foods and drinks, such as coffee, yogurt, and fruits.

-Hayes-Morgan says raw, unprocessed honey has high vitamin, mineral and antioxidant content, and it can also strengthen your immune system.
+Hayes-Morgan says raw, unprocessed honey has high vitamin, mineral, and antioxidant content, and it can also strengthen your immune system.
 Some health experts also believe raw honey can help treat seasonal allergies and hay fever.

-Raw honey also has antibacterial, antifungal, antiviral and anti-inflammatory properties, and it helps with digestion and skin issues, says Shirmohammadi.
-But be careful: Raw honey has a good amount of fructose, so a little goes a long way.
+Raw honey also has antibacterial, antifungal, antiviral, and anti-inflammatory properties, and it helps with digestion and skin issues, says Shirmohammadi.
+But, be careful, raw honey has a good amount of fructose, so a little goes a long way.

-If you love the ritual of coffee, but have to lower your caffeine intake, then you’ll love chicory.
+If you love the ritual of coffee but have to lower your caffeine intake, then you’ll love chicory.
 The calorie-free herb comes from the root of a perennial plant and can serve as a caffeine-free coffee substitute and natural sweetener.

 On top of all that, chicory extracts may fight fungi in certain situations, according to this study.

-➄ Xylitol and erythritol
+5. Xylitol and Erythritol